-As the Director of the Dinosaur Institute, I supervise all of the Institute's programs.
-My research is centered around the evolution of archosaurs, a group of reptiles that includes crocodiles, pterosaurs (flying reptiles), dinosaurs and their descendants, the birds.
-My research takes me all over the world, and is strongly based on field work-over the last 20 years, I have conducted field work in United States, Argentina, Mongolia, China, and Kazakhstan.
-One of the core programs of my research is the origin and early evolution of birds.
-Together with my students and associates, I have documented the existence of numerous species of Mesozoic birds and nonavian theropod dinosaurs, and provided detailed analyses of their genealogical relationships.
-The foundation provided by these genealogical studies have led to inferences about the evolution of many attributes of birds and it has helped to decipher the evolutionary steps taken between the dinosaurian forerunners of early birds and their modern counterparts.
-Another important program of my research activities deals with the reproductive behavior and development of sauropod dinosaurs.
-Much of this work has been centered in the exceptional sauropod nesting site of Auca Mahuevo, in Patagonia (Argentina), a site my associates and I discovered in 1997.
-I am also an Adjunct Professor at University of Southern California and a Fellow of the John Simon Guggenheim and the Alexander Humboldt foundations.
+As the Director of the Dinosaur Institute, Dr. Luis Chiappe supervises all of the Dinosaur Institute's programs.
+His expertise is centered around the evolution of archosaurs, a group of reptiles that includes crocodiles, pterosaurs (flying reptiles), dinosaurs and their descendants, the birds.
+Most of his research takes him all over the world and is strongly based on field work.
+Over the last 20 years, he has conducted field work in the United States, Argentina, Mongolia, China, and Kazakhstan.
+One of the core programs of his research is the origin and early evolution of birds.
+Together with his students and associates, he has documented the existence of numerous species of Mesozoic birds and nonavian theropod dinosaurs, and has provided detailed analyses of their genealogical relationships.
+The foundation provided by these genealogical studies has led to inferences about the evolution of many attributes of birds, and it has helped decipher the evolutionary steps taken between the dinosaurian forerunners of early birds and their modern counterparts.
+Another important program of his research activities deals with the reproductive behavior and development of sauropod dinosaurs.
+Much of this work has been centered in the exceptional sauropod nesting site of Auca Mahuevo in Patagonia (Argentina), a site he and his associates discovered in 1997.
+Furthermore, Dr. Chiappe is an adjunct professor at the University of Southern California and a Fellow of both the John Simon Guggenheim and the Alexander Humboldt Foundations.

-A childhood love of dinosaurs and previous volunteer work at the Los Angeles Natural History Museum has led to my current position as a Paleontological Preparator here at the Dinosaur Institute.
-Originally from Adelaide, South Australia and having a background in special effects makeup and photography, I have always held a strong appreciation for the Earth Sciences and enjoy working as a team player in this fascinating department.
-Not only is everyday a satisfying learning experience but it also yields a high degree of satisfaction from being involved in such important work for what is truly one of North America's finest museums.
+He has always held a strong appreciation for the earth sciences, and enjoys working as a team player in this fascinating department.
+For Cripps, everyday yields a high degree of satisfaction from being involved in such important work at one of North America's finest museums.

-I received a BFA in painting from California State University Long Beach.
-A great love of the past has lead me to diverse fields of interests from contraptionaria, to Fine Model building, Miniatures and instrument making.
-I have a background in Painting, Sculpture and antiquities conservation, with an emphasis on the preservation of leather and wood.
-As a preparator for the Dinosaur Institute I am called upon to utilize a full range of skills.
-Every piece presents a series of challenges that require unique solutions.
-In the world of the museum one can easily get lost, sooner or later you may end up as part of an exhibit!
+Karl Urhausen received a BFA in painting from California State University, Long Beach.
+His great love of the past has led him to diverse fields of interests from Contraptionaria, to fine model building, miniatures and instrument making.
+He has a background in painting, sculpture and antiquities conservation, with an emphasis on the preservation of leather and wood.
+As a preparator for the Dinosaur Institute, Urhausen has been called upon to utilize a full range of skills.
+His expertise as a skilled welder was instrumental in restoring the Carnotaurus specimen on the locomotion platform in the new Dinosaur Hall.
+He was also instrumental in the conservation of the juvenile Edmontosaurus, and the reconstruction of the missing elements of the Stegosaurus.
+To him, every specimen presents a series of challenges that requires unique solutions.
+The Dinosaur Hall is filled with many of Urhausen's creative and unique solutions to specimens on exhibit.